-A natural question to consider is how the estimates derived in this report compare with those presented elsewhere.
-Where appropriate, the VR/NPR estimates are compared with those from Stats SA (from the official mid-year population estimates, the SDG and other ad hoc reports), UN agencies (WHO and UN Population Division), their advisory groups including the UN Inter-agency Group for Child Mortality Estimation (IGME) and the Maternal Mortality Estimation Interagency Group (MMEIG) and the Gates funded Institute for Health Metrics and Evaluation (IHME) based at Washington State University (in particular the estimates from the 2013, 2015 and 2016 Global Burden of Disease (GBD) reports (not shown), and the GBD 2017 report).
-In addition, from last year we have included comparison of under-five and neonatal mortality with estimates from the 2016 South African Demographic and Health Survey (NDOH, Stats SA, SAMRC & ICF, 2017).
+As done previously, the estimates from the Rapid Mortality Surveillance are compared with updated estimates from Stats SA (from the official mid-year population estimates, the SDG and other ad hoc reports), UN agencies (WHO and UN Population Division), their advisory groups including the UN Inter-agency Group for Child Mortality Estimation (IGME) and the Maternal Mortality Estimation Interagency Group (MMEIG) and the Gates funded Institute for Health Metrics and Evaluation (IHME) based at Washington State University (in particular the estimates from the 2013, 2015 and 2016 Global Burden of Disease (GBD) reports (not shown), and the GBD 2017 report).
+In addition, estimates of the under-five and neonatal mortality from the 2016 South African Demographic and Health Survey (NDOH, Stats SA, SAMRC & ICF, 2017) are included.

 Figure 27 compares the estimates of under-five mortality.
-There is broad agreement between the RMS estimates and those of IGME (United Nations Interagency Group on Child Mortality Estimation 2018) over much of the period, those of the World Population Prospects (WPP), 2017 revision, (UN Population Division 2017) in the first half of the period, and the SDG (Stats SA 2017b) estimates for 2010 and 2011, and for the first time, the most recent estimates, GBD 2017, from IHME (2018) for much of the period.
-The estimates from the official mid-year population projection (Stats SA 2018) are higher than all other estimates from 2010, even those of the WPP (the non-AIDS part of which underlie the Spectrum model used by Stats SA to produce the mid-year estimates).
-On the other hand, the estimates derived from the 2011 census (Stats SA 2015c) and the SDG estimates after 2011 are lower than all other estimates suggesting that these probably underestimate under-five mortality.
-Although the similarity of RMS to UN IGME estimates is probably because they now consider the RMS estimates when producing their estimates, in common with other estimates produced by models, they are unable to incorporate into their modelling the apparent stagnation in rates from 2011 to 2014.
+There is broad agreement between the RMS estimates and those of IGME (United Nations Interagency Group on Child Mortality Estimation 2019) and those of the World Population Prospects (WPP), 2019 revision, (UN Population Division 2019) over much of the period, and the SDG (Stats SA 2017b) estimates for 2010 and 2011, and for the first time, the most recent estimates, GBD 2017, from IHME (2018) for much of the period.
+In contrast to their 2018 estimates, which were higher than all other estimates from 2010 onwards, the estimates from this year's official mid-year population projection (Stats SA, 2019b) fall below most of the other estimates after 2011 are lower than all other estimates, suggesting that these probably underestimate under-five mortality.
+Although the similarity of RMS to UN IGME estimates is probably because UN IGME now consider the RMS estimates when producing their estimates.
+However, a common feature of estimates produced by models is that they are unable to reproduce periods of stagnation or rapid changes in rates found in estimates derived from empirical data.

-The RMS estimates are not consistent with those from the SADHS 2002-2006, which is undoubtedly due to the bias in the SADHS estimates due to fact that women infected with HIV have died and thus there is no record of the mortality of their children.
+The RMS estimates are not consistent with those from the SADHS 2002-2006, which is undoubtedly due to the bias in the SADHS estimates due to the fact that women infected with HIV have died and thus there is no record of the mortality of their children.
 Other than that, the estimates are largely consistent with those from the SADHS for the past 10 years, suggesting that the recent estimates from other sources are probably on the high side.

-The picture is similar for IMR (not presented) with the exception that the SADHS estimate of IMR for last five years is much higher than the RMS estimates and thus more consistent with the other recent estimates, which suggests that the RMS estimates of IMR may be too low in recent years.
-However, it is also substantially higher for the previous five years and given that the SADHS estimate of neonatal mortality appears to be too high in the past 10 years, further investigation is needed to determine the true extent of the bias.
+The picture is similar for IMR (not presented) with the exception that the SADHS estimate of IMR for last five years is much higher than the RMS estimates and thus more consistent with the other recent estimates, which could suggest that the RMS estimates of IMR may be too low in recent years.
+However, further investigation suggest that it is possible that the SADHS misclassified stillbirths as neonatal deaths nationally.
+In addition, the SADHS underestimated the under-five mortality substantially in KwaZulu-Natal.
+Correcting for these biases would produce estimates for the most recent period that are much more consistent with the RMS estimate.

-Figure 27: Comparison of estimates of the under-5 mortality rate (U5MR), 2000-2017
+Figure 27: Comparison of estimates of the under-5 mortality rate (U5MR), 2000-2018